How to coat your screen with Photo Emulsion

 You cannot print edge to edge anyway so no need to coat it. (its also quite tricky to cover that space).

 First coat on print side

 Place the edge of the scoop coater against the mesh and tilt it forwards until the emulsion touches the mesh all the way along.
 Use the yellow edge of the scoop coater as a guide on what angle to use.

 Pull the scoop coater up the screen.
 Use a smooth movement with even pressure.
 This will give an even thickness for your stencil.
-(You don't want a heavy area anywhere.
-This will lead to bleeding of ink on your print surface.)
+(You don't want a thick patch anywhere.
+It wont expose correctly and could lead to premature breakdown of your stencil)

 Do one coat up the screen, making sure there are no bubbles on the surface.
 Go nice and slow.
 Stop about the same distance from the top of the frame.
 Turn the screen so you coat the next layer in the other direction staying on the same side.

 Second coat going the other way up the screen

 Do one coat on the squeegee side, matching the placement of emulsion to the printside.
 Once both sides are coated you can scrape off any excess with the scoop coater.
 Make sure to always do the squeegee side last.

 Coating the squeegee side